danito-net/la8el/README.md

 There are three types of la8el's device prototype for labeling system:
 1. la8el JAB-Code reader, using Raspberry Pi Compute Module 4 CM4 8GB for computing / processing unit, equipped with a high resolution auto-focus camera
-2. la8el anchor device (4 units); using ESP32 micro controller for controlling unit, equipped with a DecaWave Module DWM1000; these units is a 'satellites' for indoor positioning system / asset tracking
+2. la8el anchor devices (4 units); using ESP32 micro controller for controlling unit, equipped with a DecaWave Module DWM1000; these units is a 'satellites' for indoor positioning system / asset tracking
 3. la8el tag device, using Raspberry Pi Zero 2 W for computing / processing unit, also equipped with a DecaWave Module DWM1000; this unit is an IoT based digital label display

 ![la8el anchors and tags](https://raw.githubusercontent.com/danito-net/la8el/main/images/la8el-anchors-and-tags.jpg)